Universiti Teknologi Petronas: History

+Governance

+UTP governing body has just been restructured in Q2 of 2025.

 Campus

 The university site is located one kilometre from the village of Tronoh, a former mining town in the Perak Tengah district of Perak, the largest state on the west coast of the peninsula.
 The 2 site lies within the commercial corridor between Kuala Lumpur and Penang, some 10 km from the town of Batu Gajah and 25 km from the city of Ipoh.
 A total amount of 7.3MWp solar panel were installed at its building rooftop.